Bourbon, Missouri

 The historic water tower, no longer in use, is a landmark along Interstate 44.

 Bourbon is a city in Crawford County, Missouri, United States.
-At the time of the 2010 census, it had a population of 1,632.
+As of the 2020 census, Bourbon had a population of 1,567.

 History

 A post office called Bourbon has been in operation since 1853.
 The name Bourbon refers to bourbon whiskey and is believed to be the only town in the United States to be named after bourbon whiskey.

 Geography

 The city is located in northern Crawford County on I-44 between Sullivan to the northeast and Cuba to the southwest.

 According to the United States Census Bureau, the city has a total area of 1.34 sqmi, all land.